Salavin/band-bot/README.md

 `!uptime`: Shows the uptime for the bot.
 `!date`: Displays the current date and time.
 `!ping`: Shows the current ping for the bot.
+`!avatar`: Displays the avatar for any users you mention along with this command.
+Ex: `!avatar @User`

 # Config